-The School's deposits are placed with banks and savings and loans qualified as public depositories under Florida law.
-All deposits are insured by Federal depository insurance, up to specified limits, or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.
+Cash deposits are held by banks qualified as public depositories under Florida law.
+All deposits are insured by Federal depository insurance and collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.